How Jobs Will Look

-Research shows that since 2000,in the Fortune 500 have either gone bankrupt, been acquired, or ceased to exist as a result of disruptive technologies.
+Research shows that since 2000, 52 percent of companies in the Fortune 500 have either gone bankrupt, been acquired, or ceased to exist as a result of disruptive technologies.
 Today, the collision of the physical and digital worlds has affected every aspect of our society.

 Take Amazon.
 It’s AI-based platform—an elastic cloud business model—has made it a retailing superpower.
 Last year, more than 8,000 outlets closed in the U.S. as consumers moved to the digital marketplace.